getgrav/grav-learn/pages/06.forms/02.forms/02.fields-available/docs.md

 If your conditional already returns a `true` or `false` then you can simply use this simplified format:

 [prism classes="language-yaml line-numbers"]
-header.field_condition:
+my_conditional:
   type: conditional
   condition: config.plugins.yourplugin.enabled
   fields: # The field(s) below will be displayed only if the plugin named yourplugin is enabled
     header.mytextfield:
       type: text
       label: A text field
 [/prism]

 However, if you require more complex conditions, you can perform some logic that returns `'true'` or `'false'` as strings, and the field will understand that too.

 [prism classes="language-yaml line-numbers"]
-header.field_condition:
+my_conditional:
   type: conditional
-  condition: "config.plugins.yourplugin.enabled ? 'true' : 'false'"
+  condition: "config.site.something == 'custom'"
-  fields: # The field(s) below will be displayed only if the plugin named yourplugin is enabled
+  fields: # The field(s) below will be displayed only if the `site` configuration option `something` equals `custom`
     header.mytextfield:
         type: text
         label: A text field
 [/prism]

 [div class="table table-keycol"]